Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 How should you treat to help your cat be friendlier?
 Establish a routine.
 That could be every morning while you’re eating breakfast, or while you brush your teeth–or perhaps every evening while watching the evening news.
 Cats love routine, and once Kitty figures out the time and place that TREATS get delivered, you won’t have to remember–she’ll remind YOU!

 Tiny bits are enough.
 You don’t want cats to gobble and spoil their appetite.
 Maybe dip your finger in the canned food.
 My Karma-Kat comes when called, sits up, waves, and (we’re working on) speak! with just me holding up my finger–he EXPECTS a tasty treat whenever I call.
 Eventually, you don’t need to reward every time.
-Intermittent rewards (reinforcement) works better, because Kitty never knows when he’ll get that reward, so he’d better come when called every time, just in case!
+Intermittent rewards (reinforcement) work better, because Kitty never knows when he’ll get that reward, so he’d better come when called every time, just in case!

 By rewarding your cat for a natural behavior, you also reinforce the interaction and teach the kitty there’s a benefit to paying attention to you.
 If the cat still won’t come near…use dry treats you can toss to him.
 And the next time toss it closer to you…and the next, closer still.
 Do this in cat-size steps, not all at once, and your cat will become friendlier without even realizing it!